-The primary objective of this module is to explain how Internet technologies evolved to form the e-Businesses we see today.
+The primary objective of this module is to explain how Internet technologies evolved to from the e-Businesses we see today.

 A key point here is that technology has radically changed business models.